Learn about the importance of monitoring and more from a Patient Navigator

 Blood Testing and TASIGNA

 Monitoring matters when you have Philadelphia chromosome–positive chronic myeloid leukemia in chronic phase (Ph+ CML-CP).
 Your doctor can only see how you’re responding to treatment by looking at the results of regular blood tests.
-That’s why your doctor may recommend tests of your blood and bone marrow every 3 months.
-Going for lab tests is a key part of your treatment.
+Your blood counts should be checked every 2 weeks for the first 2 months and then monthly thereafter.
+Monitoring is a key part of your treatment.
+During treatment with TASIGNA® (nilotinib) capsules your healthcare provider will do tests to check for side effects and to see how well TASIGNA is working for you.

 Measuring response to your treatment